zxhycxq/reactjs-zh/Docs/forms.md

 We can combine the two by making the React state be the "single source of truth".
 Then the React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a "controlled component".

-For example, if we want to make the previous example log the name when it is submitted, we can write the form as a controlled component:
+例如：, if we want to make the previous example log the name when it is submitted, we can write the form as a controlled component:

 ```javascript{4,10-12,24}
 class NameForm extends React.Component {